dss-extensions/AltDSS-Rust/README.md

 3. Provide access to the new API, which exposes all DSS classes and functions more conveniently.

-This project is then expected to allow using both the official OpenDSS, which its limitations, and DSS-Extensions implementation (aka AltDSS).
+This project is then expected to allow using both the official OpenDSS, within its limitations, and the DSS-Extensions implementation (aka AltDSS/DSS C-API).